tahelka/MazeRunnerVRUnityGame/README.md

 2. **XR Device Simulator GameObject**:
    - To play the game in XR Device Simulator on your PC, ensure that the `XR Device Simulator` GameObject is **enabled**.
 You can find this GameObject in your
      Unity hierarchy.
+   - The controls will be shown in the game on the bottom left side of the screen.

 3. **Start the Game**:
    - Start the game within the Unity editor.